InseeFrLab/lockdown-maps-R/README.md

 ## How to cite this work?

-Suarez-Castillo, M. and M. Tennekes, "Population Movements at Spring 2020 Lockdown in France", Insee & CBS, 2021, https://github.com/InseeFrLab/lockdown-maps-R
+Suarez-Castillo, M. and M. Tennekes, "Population Movements at Spring 2020 Lockdown in France - Interactive Data Visualizations", Insee & CBS, 2021, https://github.com/InseeFrLab/lockdown-maps-R

 ## References